AMKalyan/Full_Stack_Project/README.md

 # To-Do List Web Application

-A responsive web application for managing your tasks, built with Flask, Bootstrap 5, and jQuery.
+A responsive web application for managing your tasks, built with HTML, CSS, Bootstrap 5, JavaScript, and Flask.

 ## Purpose